 When Word is next started an additional group will be added to the Mailings Tab:

-The reset button is provided to clear the program settings which are stored as variables in the template itself.
+The reset button is provided to clear the program settings which are stored in the registry.
 The other button runs the program.

 The application is error trapped to ensure that it can only operate on a merge document with an attached data source, If use is attempted otherwise you will see a warning message.

 When run for the first time, the following dialog is displayed.
 The add-in can use PDF Creator to create protected PDF files (see later) but it requires the user to indicate whether this third party application is present.

 Then following a standard disclaimer message:

 you will see the following dialog with the available fields from the current merge document displayed.
 You may select any item from the dropdown list to be used as the filename.
 Ideally you would use a filename that is unique to each record, though the application will not overwrite existing filenames where two records share the same data.
 Instead a number is added to the filename.

 As the add-in only works with merge documents, there will always be fields from that document presented in the list when the add-in is run.
 The first time the add-in is run (and at any time when a selected folder to store the documents is no longer available) the folder path text box will be empty and coloured pink.

 If the folder path is typed into the dialog and that path doesn't exist, the background colour will remain pink and the 'Split to Documents' action button will be disabled.
 A folder selected with the browse function will always be valid, so the background colour will change to green,